nandinihegde/disaster-response-pipeline/README.md

 <a name="descripton"></a>
 ## Description

-This Project is part of the Udacity-Data Science Nanodegree Program by in collaboration with Figure Eight.
+This Project is part of the Udacity-Data Science Nanodegree Program in collaboration with Figure Eight.
 The dataset contains pre-labelled tweets and messages from real-life disaster events.
-The goal of this project is to build a Natural Language Processing (NLP) model to categorize messages into respective genres on a real time basis.
-The project also demonstrates the NLP model using a flask web-app.
+The goal of this project is to build a Natural Language Processing (NLP) model to categorize messages into respective genres on a real time basis.The project also demonstrates the NLP model using a flask web-app.

 This project is divided in the following key sections: